jbecker7326/dog-prediction/README.md

 # 3. Directions

-The EDA, data preparation, model tuning and comparison were completed in the project notebook.
-A condensed notebook with outputs for training modules are cleared for enhanced readability is stored [here](python\notebook.ipynb).
-A notebook with training outputs is stored [here](python\notebook-orig.ipynb).
+The EDA, data preparation, model tuning and comparison were completed in the [modeling notebook](notebooks\modeling_notebook).
 The prerequisites from the previous section should prepare you to follow along with the notebook.

 ## EDA